protojour/authly/docs/src/configuration.md

 These values are closely tied to the platform Authly runs on, and are not runtime-configurable.

-## `AUTHLY_ID`
+## `AUTHLY_UID`

 (**required**; 32-byte hex string; no default)

 A unique identifier for this Authly instance.
 It should be fairly unique, should never change, and is not particularly secret.
 Global uniqueness is not required, but a form of local uniqueness is required in closed systems running several authly instances.
-Can be generated with `docker run ghcr.io/protojour/authly generate-authly-id`.
+Can be generated with `docker run ghcr.io/protojour/authly generate-authly-uid`.

 ## `AUTHLY_HOSTNAME`